 - be flexible with your travel dates,

-- consider outbound flights departing Wednesday and Sundays for lower rates,
+- consider outbound flights departing Wednesdays and Sundays for lower rates,

 - consider flying a few days before Oktoberfest begins or returning days after it ends,